 - Budget Workshop: January 2023 in Sacramento (registration included in program fee/accommodations are paid by participant)

 - Day with the Chancellor: January 2023 in Sacramento (included in program fees)

-Graduation (at the Annual ACCCA Conference): February 20-22, 2019 in Rancho Mirage (registration included in program fee/accommodations are paid by participant)
+Graduation (at the Annual ACCCA Conference): February 26-28, 2020 in Riverside (registration included in program fee/accommodations are paid by participant)